 The OPTIONAL Specification element, if present, MAY occur zero or more times containing a URI, which points to a specification document describing the digital signature related protocol.
 Examples of digital signature related protocols include the generation [DSS-v1.0, DSS-v2.0, TS119432], validation [TS119442] and preservation [TS119512] of digital signatures.

+The OPTIONAL Version element, if present, MUST contain a string, which indicates the version of the protocol specification, if it is not specified within the specification document mentioned above.

 The OPTIONAL Description element, if present, MAY occur zero or more times containing a sub-component, which provides additional information with respect to the supported protocol.
 If present, each instance MUST satisfy the requirements specified in [DSS-v2.0] for the InternationalString component.

 The Profile element MUST occur 1 or more times containing a sub-component, which further describes the specific profile of the supported digital signature related protocol.
 Each instance MUST satisfy the requirements specified in this document in section 3.1.3.